-- The diagram shows the elevation crank which is used to raise and lower the saw blade. - Clockwise rotation raises the blade . . . counterclockwise rotation lowers it.
+- a.
+The diagram shows the elevation crank which is bevel-index lever. used to raise and lower the saw blade. - b.
+Clockwise rotation raises the blade . . . counterclockwise rotation lowers it.
 One complete turn of the handle will raise or lower the saw blade 1/16-inch.